gojekfarm/ziggurat/README.md

 // HandleFunc accepts a path in the following format
 // bootstrap_server/consumer_group/topic/partition
-// This pattern matches all topics that end with log but only runs for partition 0 r.HandleFunc("localhost:9092/plain_text_consumer/.*-text-log/0$", func (ctx context.Context, event *ziggurat.Event) error {
+// This pattern matches all topics that end with -text-log but only runs for partition 0 r.HandleFunc("localhost:9092/plain_text_consumer/.*-text-log/0$", func (ctx context.Context, event *ziggurat.Event) error {
 	fmt.Println("received message ", string(event.Value), " on partition 0")
 	return nil